EfficientUICoder: A Bidirectional Token Compression Framework for Efficient MLLM-Based UI Code Generation

 \section{Abstract}

-Multimodal Large Language Models have demonstrated exceptional performance in UI2Code tasks, significantly enhancing website development efficiency.
-However, these tasks incur substantially higher computational overhead than traditional code generation due to the large number of input image tokens and extensive output code tokens required.
-Our comprehensive study identifies significant redundancies in both image and code tokens that exacerbate computational complexity and hinder focus on key UI elements, resulting in excessively lengthy and often invalid HTML files.
-We propose \scheme, a compression framework for efficient UI code generation with three key components.
-First, Element and Layout-aware Token Compression preserves essential UI information by detecting element regions and constructing UI element trees.
-Second, Region-aware Token Refinement leverages attention scores to discard low-attention tokens from selected regions while integrating high-attention tokens from unselected regions.
-Third, Adaptive Duplicate Token Suppression dynamically reduces repetitive generation by tracking HTML/CSS structure frequencies and applying exponential penalties.
-Extensive experiments show \scheme achieves a \textbf{55\%-60\%} compression ratio without compromising webpage quality and delivers superior efficiency improvements: reducing computational cost by \textbf{44.9\%}, generated tokens by \textbf{41.4\%}, prefill time by \textbf{46.6\%}, and inference time by \textbf{48.8\%} on 34B-level MLLMs.
+Multimodal Large Language Models (MLLMs) have demonstrated exceptional performance in UI2Code tasks (i.e., generating code from UI mockups), significantly enhancing website development efficiency.
+However, UI2Code tasks incur substantially higher computational overhead compared to traditional code generation tasks.
+This overhead is primarily driven by the large number of input image tokens required to represent complex visual designs and the extensive volume of output code tokens needed to describe complete webpage structures.
+In this paper, we conduct a comprehensive preliminary study on popular MLLMs for UI2Code tasks, identifying significant redundancies in both image and code tokens.
+We observe that these redundancies not only exacerbate computational complexity but also hinder the model’s ability to focus on key UI elements, leading to excessively lengthy and often invalid HTML files.
+To address these challenges, we propose \scheme, a bidirectional compression framework designed for efficient UI code generation.
+First, we introduce an Element and Layout-aware Token Compression method, which preserves essential UI element and layout information by detecting element regions and constructing a UI element tree for efficient representation.
+Second, we design a Region-aware Token Refinement strategy that refines selected tokens by leveraging attention scores to evaluate semantic importance, discarding low-attention tokens from selected regions while integrating high-attention tokens from unselected regions.
+Third, we develop an Adaptive Duplicate Token Suppression mechanism, which dynamically modulates token probabilities during decoding by tracking HTML/CSS code structure frequencies and applying exponential penalty strategies to minimize repetitive generation.
+Extensive experiments demonstrate that \scheme \ achieves a \textbf{55\%-60\%} compression ratio without compromising the quality of the generated webpages, effectively reducing output code redundancy.
+In terms of efficiency, \scheme \ achieves superior improvements, reducing computational cost by up to \textbf{44.9\%}, generated tokens by up to \textbf{41.4\%}, prefill time by up to \textbf{46.6\%}, and inference time by up to \textbf{48.8\%} on 34B-level MLLMs.
 Code is available at \url{https://github.com/WebPAI/EfficientUICoder}.